puristajs/purista/website/src/handbook/2_create-new-service.md

 This code should be self explaining.
 We say:

-*There is a new function `signUp` in `UserService`, which will create a event `NewUserCreated`, with input schema, parameter schema, output schema, and we expose it as POST endpoint on `/sign-up` path.*
+*There is a new function `signUp` in `UserService`, which will create an event `NewUserCreated`, with input schema, parameter schema, output schema, and we expose it as POST endpoint on `/sign-up` path.*

 It's a simple function, where we log the input, the config and return a response object.